igeSaga/energy_data_exploration/README.md

-# Shiny Application and Preprocessing of Energydata for Visual Exploration
+# Application for the visual exploration of energy data

 The goal of this project is to develope an application for the visual exploration of energy data.
-Data comes from 70 households and was collected over one year with a 15min temporal resolution.
-Electricity consumption is measured.
+The data represents the electricity consumption of 70 households in the [Suurstoffi](https://www.suurstoffi.ch/) site and was collected over one year (March 2013 to March 2014) with a temporal resolution of 15min (appr.
+35'000 measurements per household).
+The application is uploaded to shinyapps.io; https://igesaga.shinyapps.io/enerdatexplorer/.

 ## Authors